robertbraeutigam/scan/README.md

 * The specification of Controls they offer
 * A uniform wiring interface

+SCAN is designed to work with smart(er) devices.
+That means that it is assumed that each device knows the meaning, the semantics of what it does.
+For example while there could be devices with generic input/output capabilities, to be compatible with SCAN, these devices would need some configuration capabilities (outside of the scope of this specification) to tell what those inputs *are* in a particular setup.

+It isn't enough for a device to publish a value of an "analogue input" in Volts for example.
+It has to know that input is connected to a thermistor and is actually measuring the _temperature of the engine_.

 All data is defined as a time-series.
 That is, each data point has a time when it was produced, and all the related data elements produced at that instant.
 Data elements are not defined in terms of technology (like 32bit or 64bit numbers),